 Under Alternative 2, the number of explosive munitions used during the Airborne Mine Neutralization Test conducted by Naval Air Systems Command would increase over Alternative 1.
 The activity, which is conducted at the NSWC Panama City Training Range and the Virginia Capes Range Complex would use 10 E11 mines (5 in each location) and 10 E4 neutralizers (5 in each location).
 However, the amount of explosives entering the environment would remain essentially the same, because mines that failed to detonate as planned would be detonated by other means and would not be permitted to remain in the environment as intact munitions.
 Based on a 5-percent failure rate, only 2 to 3 neutralizers would be expected to fail over five years, resulting in no more than 15 lb. of explosives deposited on the seafloor in intact munitions over five years.
-This is a less than one tenth of one percent of the total amount of explosives released under Alternative 1 and is negligible.
-The amount of explosives byproducts would increase; however, for the reasons described above in Section 3.2.3.1.1.1, the amount of additional explosives byproducts entering the environment would be undetectable and impacts would therefore be the same as under Alternative 1.
+This is a less than one-tenth of 1 percent of the total amount of explosives released under Alternative 1 and is negligible.
+The amount of explosives byproducts would increase; however, for the reasons described above in Section 3.2.3.1.1.1 (Impacts from Explosives and Explosives Byproducts under Alternative 1 for Training Activities), the amount of additional explosives byproducts entering the environment would be undetectable and impacts would therefore be the same as under Alternative 1.

-3.2.3.1.3 Impacts from Explosives and Explosives Byproducts under the No Action Alternative sediments and water quality from training and testing activities.
+3.2.3.1.3 Impacts from Explosives and Explosives Byproducts under the No Action Alternative

+Under the No Action Alternative, the Navy would not conduct the proposed training and testing activities in the AFTT Study Area.
+Under this alternative, there would be no potential for impacts on sediments and water quality from training and testing activities.
 It is reasonable to assume that ceasing all training and testing activities involving the use of explosives would decrease the amounts of related chemical constituents in marine waters and sediments in the Study Area.
-The effect, however, would likely not be measureable due to the rapid dissolution and dispersion of explosives and explosives byproducts in the water column and the slow, sometimes decades-long corrosion of undetonated munitions on the seafloor.
+The effect, however, would likely not be measurable due to the rapid dissolution and dispersion of explosives and explosives byproducts in the water column and the slow, sometimes decades-long corrosion of undetonated munitions on the seafloor.
 Explosives and explosives byproducts released into sediments from degrading munitions would be decomposed and disperse, or, if persistent in sediments, would only be expected at higher concentrations in sediments within a few feet of the munition.